 The GS LEAD: Grand Challenges Course (GRSC 8400) begins with the start of fall semester classes.
 The goal of the Challenge Course is for students to internalize the processes and practices learned in the summer academy so that they will be meaningfully carried forward into their dissertation research and professional careers.
 The central theme of the challenge course will be building resilience and sustainability into under-served communities.
 Within the overall theme of the program, students will work with community members to understand the challenges faced by communities in solving local issues and learn best practices in community engagement.

 To nominate an incoming doctoral student for GS LEAD, Graduate Coordinators must submit a nomination package using the GradStatus web portal https://gradstatus.uga.edu/Competitions

 If you are an incoming doctoral student interested in participating in GS LEAD please contact your Graduate Coordinator.

-For a downloadable PDF of this information and more, click here.
+For a downloadable brochure about GS LEAD, click here.